nico-castell/desktop-file-support/README.md

 # Desktop File Support

-This extension allows VS Code to highlight the syntax of a .desktop file, mush like in gedit.
+This extension allows VS Code to highlight the syntax of a .desktop file, much like in gedit.

 ##  Features
 1. Syntax Highlighting for .desktop files
-2. Snippets for .desktop files
+1. Snippets for .desktop files

 ##  Known Issues

-Lack of proper scoping in syntax highlighting.
+1. Lack of proper scoping in syntax highlighting.

-## Release Notes

-### 1.0.1

-### Changed

-1. Regex to capture comments
-2. Regex to capture strings
+1. The editor will highlight plain text as if it was .desktop.

 ##  License

 This repository is available under the [MIT License](LICENSE).